CaroAMN/rescue_orphan_code_results/README.md

 - results: aggregated results for resource usage and batch processing
     - `screen_output.txt`: commandline output generated during the benchmark run
     - `benchmark-summary_stats.json`: dataframe containing the summary statistics from the benchmark run
-    - `scaling_results.csv`: aggregated data obtained by the batch processing experimentf
+    - `scaling_results.csv`: aggregated data obtained by the batch processing experiment
 - scripts: contains bash scripts for the benchmark run and scaling experiments
     - `benshmark.sh`: the script was used to run the benchmark experiments of executing nf-core/lsmquant and NuMorph each 30 times on the same sample automatically and in random order.
     - `monitoring_script.sh`: the script is used to monitor NuMorphs resource usage during execution.
 It is based on the logic of how nextflow monitors processes to enable similar comparison of resources.